-Dubbed the “Queen City,” Charlotte is the hub of Mecklenburg County and its surroundings in South-Central North Carolina, as well as many parts of South Carolina.
-It’s big on banks, but also plenty of fun, whether you’re seeking big city entertainment or looking for quieter, natural settings.
+Dubbed North Carolina‘s “Queen City” and full of fun stuff to do, Charlotte is the hub of Mecklenburg County and its surroundings in South-Central North Carolina, as well as many parts of South Carolina.
 The city’s skyline may seem intimidating at first, but once you settle in, you’ll find that Charlotte has something for everyone.
 Even if you’ve been before, let’s take a look at why you need to spend a weekend in Charlotte, to at least get a feel for North Carolina’s largest city.

 A Weekend in Charlotte